 Our School’s History

-The logbooks have been quite revealing and I have enjoyed viewing the school through the ages.
+The logbooks have been very revealing and I have enjoyed viewing the school through the ages.
 To begin with, the logbooks provided a formal and quite mundane record, with a gradual move to a more interesting school-life after the Second World War.
 An informality in the style of recording became more pronounced from the 1970s.
-I am still summarising the contents of logbooks dutifully kept by successive headteachers until 2012.
+I have completed viewing the contents of logbooks dutifully kept by successive headteachers until 2012 and a summary may be found below.

-Our archive is continually evolving - if you have any documents you think may be of interest for the collection, please get in touch.
+Our archive is continually evolving - if you have any photographs or documents you think may be of interest to us, do please get in touch.

 Archivist: Mrs Hilary Brooks